andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 [episode 9](<https://bsky.app/profile/magic.wizards.com/post/3lt2ykwcfpy2x>), narrated by Tezzeret

 > I must admit, the captain and their crew have surpassed my expectations.
-If this stone is everything Mm'menon claims it to be, this is my chance to claim the power I rightfully deserve.
+If this Stone is everything Mm'menon claims it to be, this is my chance to claim the power I rightfully deserve.

 ### Notes